yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

         null)
 ```

-The result is string and we can call methods on it.
+The result is a string and we can call methods on it.

 ### Reading properties {#properties}
 There can be a lot of interesting stuff stored in the properties - e.g., username & password to the database.